-Those that are able to record heart rate can track your daily resting heart rate, too.
-This can provide an early indication if you're becoming fatigued, over trained, ill – and if you're about to hit your peak fitness.
+Those that record heart rate – most of the latest ones – can track your daily resting heart rate, too.
+This can provide an early indication if you're becoming fatigued, overtrained, ill – and if you're about to hit peak fitness.

-Beyond sports if you’ve got an expensive watch on your arm it should also handle basic smartwatch functionality.
-Notifications, contactless payments, and even basics like timers and weather are all important.
+Beyond sports, it should also handle basic smartwatch functionality.
+Notifications, contactless payments, and even basics like timers and weather are important.

-Depending on the watch you buy, you might not need an additionalheart rate monitor as many have optical (wrist-based) heart rate sensors built in.
+Many smartwatches now have optical (wrist-based) heart rate sensors built in.
 The general consensus is that wrist-based readings aren't as accurate as those from a chest strap but they are getting better all the time.
-They are more convenient and if they work for you it could save you a bit of money.

-The way hat optical heart rate sensors work is by lighting up your capillaries with an LED.
-As your blood pumps through the density changes and the light reflects back differently.
-Your watch then translates this into a beat per minute reading.
+Optical heart rate sensors work by lighting up your capillaries with an LED.
+As your blood pumps through, the density changes and the light reflects back differently.
+The watch then translates this into a beat per minute reading.

-Many multi-sport watches also come with barometers and altimeters.
+Many multisport watches also come with barometers and altimeters.
 This is useful for accurate elevation profiles in recorded data.
-Or if your other hobbies are climbing mountains or activities at sea.

 Keep in mind though, more sensors mean a greater drain on battery life.
 They will need a bigger battery, leading to larger watches.

-Even if you only use it for cycling, it goes without saying that your smartwatch needs be water resistant, as a base we'd recommend an IP67 rating (note: there’s a significant difference between being waterproof and water resistant, with the latter a rating of its ingress protection, usually seen as an IP rating – the higher the number, the better the protection).
+Even if you only use it for cycling, clearly a smartwatch needs be water resistant.
+As a starting-out point we'd recommend an IP67 rating.
+IP is a rating of the watch's ingress protection – the higher the number, the better the protection).

 The decision between touchscreen and buttons is more personal preference than anything else.
 Buttons can have a more tactile feel and guarantee impressions, whereas the quality of touchscreens, and their performance in wet weather, can vary from brand to brand.